- Today's Menus

 Chicago, IL 60610

-Any student granted full exemption from the meal plan will still be responsible to pay $700 per semester as an overhead fee.
+Any student granted full exemption from the meal plan will still be responsible to pay $785 per semester as an overhead fee.
 This fee covers the basic costs of running the Moody food program and is allocated within Moody’s budget to come from each on-campus resident.
-(Exact amount will be determined on a yearly basis.)
+(Exact amount will be determined on a yearly basis - $785 is the amount for the 2021-2022 academic year.)

 Menus By Date